Pyxus/fray/README.md

 ## 📖 About

 Fray is a work in progress addon for the [Godot Game Engine](https://godotengine.org).
-It features tools for implementing action / fighting game style combat such as hit detection, input buffering, and fighter state management.
+It features tools for implementing action/fighting game style combat such as hit detection, input buffering, and state management.
+If your game requires changes in combatant state corresponding to specific button presses, detecting combination or sequence button presses, or hitbox and hit state management then you may benefit from using Fray!

 ## ⚠️ IMPORTANT